Robert Sobel: Wall Street

 Sobel's dominant passion was Wall Street, a fascination that he held since his childhood.
 "It is as though you are walking through a historical theme park, with this engaging man at your side pointing out the sights," said Andrew Tobias, the author and investment guide, in a review in The New York Times of The Last Bull Market: Wall Street in the 1960s (W. W. Norton, 1978).

 Most of Sobel's books were written for a general audience, but he never bristled when some scholarly writers dismissed him as a "popularizer," said his colleague and friend George David Smith, a professor of economic history at New York University.
 "Quite the contrary—he saw that as his mission in life."

-Selected quotations

-From Panic on Wall Street by Robert Sobel:

-From a February 22, 1999 Barron's Magazine article by Robert Sobel:

-From The Great Bull Market: Wall Street in the 1920s, by Robert Sobel: